A model for optimizing quantum key distribution with continuous-wave pumped entangled-photon sources

-The model of pulsed operation can be applied to CW pumped sources with limited accuracy only, as will be shown below.
-CW pumping has several advantages, especially in the context of fiber-based QKD: firstly, the spectrum of the down-converted photons is narrower, thus reducing dispersion effects \cite{Neumann2021}.
+This model of pulsed operation can be applied to CW pumped sources with limited accuracy only, as will be shown below.
+CW pumping has several advantages compared to pulsed-pump schemes, especially in the context of fiber-based QKD: firstly, the spectrum of the down-converted photons is narrower, thus reducing dispersion effects in both source and transmission channels \cite{Neumann2021}.
 Secondly, additional high-precision time synchronization is not needed as the temporal correlation peak can be precisely determined using a delay histogram.
 And thirdly, damage to the source optics due to high-intensity pulses can be avoided.

 In this work, we present for the first time a model that accurately describes CW-pumped entanglement-based QKD systems.
-Importantly, all necessary inputs to the model can directly be read from experimentally available data, without the need of any additional assumptions.
+Importantly, all necessary inputs to the model can be read directly from experimentally available data, without the need of any additional assumptions.
 Our approach allows to calculate optimal brightness values and coincidence window lengths as well as the resulting final key rate.
 Hence, the present results are of particular importance for state-of-the-art entanglement-based QKD applications.
 Comparison with experimental data demonstrates the validity of our model.
 Although we are focusing here on polarization-encoded BBM92 implementations, our approach can be extended to other degrees of freedom, which is, however, outside of the scope of this work.

 The paper is structured as follows: in Sec. \ref{sec:work}, we explain the basic working principle of polarization-encoded BBM92.
 We then develop our model in Sec. \ref{meat} by first introducing parameters for an idealized model (Sec. \ref{sec:ideal}), modifying them to account for experimental imperfections (Sec. \ref{sec:acc}) and then combining them into the final model to calculate the expected secure key rates (Sec. \ref{sec:err}).
-We optimize the key rate w.r.t. pair creation rate and temporal detection tolerance and compare our model with experimental data (Sec. \ref{sec:data}).
+We optimize the key rate with regard to pair creation rate and temporal detection tolerance and compare our model with experimental data (Sec. \ref{sec:data}).
 Concluding, in Sec. \ref{sec:discuss} we discuss our findings and present optimal parameters to maximize key rates.